CVI operation principle

-TROPOS developed and built up several counterflow virtual impactors for the in-situ sampling of cloud drops and ice particles and simultaneous pre-segregation of non-activated particles.
-These different CVI systems mad substantial contributions in research projects concerning drop activation (Drop Activation) and ice nuclei (Ice Nucleation) in real clouds.
-The CVI working principle is based on the virtual impaction of cloud particles on an artificial generated counterflow, which is blown out of the inlet tip against the sampling direction.
-This prevents that the complete gas phase and smaller, interstitial particles reach the CVI, while the larger cloud particles (drops, ice particles) overcome the counterflow due to their higher inertia and are collected.
-The cloud particles are then imbedded in a dry and particle-free carrier air, which leads to the complete evaporation of the water or ice phase, respectively.
-In this way, dry drop or ice particles residues are released, which can be interpreted as cloud condensation or ice nuclei, for their microphysical and chemical analysis.
+At TROPOS various Counterflow Virtual Impactors (CVI) have been developed and built for the in-situ collection of cloud droplets and ice particles and simultaneous separation of non-activated particles.
+The various CVI systems have made significant contributions to research projects for the analysis of residual particles of cloud droplets and ice particles in real clouds.
+The functional principle of the CVI is based on the virtual impaction of the cloud particles on an artificially generated counterflow, which emanates from the inlet tip against the collection direction.
+This prevents the entire gas phase and the smaller interstitial particles from entering the CVI, while the larger cloud particles (droplets, ice particles) overcome the counterflow due to their higher inertia and are collected.
+The cloud particles enter a dry and particle-free carrier air which leads to a complete evaporation/sublimation of the water or ice phase.
+In this way, dry droplet or ice particle residues are released, which can be interpreted as cloud condensation or ice nuclei and analyzed microphysically and chemically.